 Looking for more Louisville holiday events beyond the best Christmas lights in Louisville?

 This review is not from this year and some of the Toyland experience may have changed.
-We still think they have the best Christmas lights in Louisville.
-However, according to their website, they are still up and running seven nights a week!********
+We still think they the best Christmas lights in Louisville.
+According to their website, they are still up and running seven nights a week!********

 They have events every year.
 Pictures with Santa, a special events weekend – such fun.

 These two places are so close to each other.
 After Toyland, head to Blue’s Light Show!
 (Info below)

 Check out these DRIVE THRU opportunities, many are FREE

 Blue’s Light Show is also fun for the family and free to experience.
 At this home, the sequence the lights to music.
 When you are there, to listen to the music, please tune your radio to 91.3 FM and enjoy.
 Location: 4602 Glenna Way, 40219.

 The folks at Blue’s Light Show said that if you get there right at 6pm, it’s the best time to see the show!

 Best to go on a weeknight!